 High cholesterol is a serious health concern that raises your risk of stroke and heart disease.
-At Today’s Wellness and Primary Care in Wilmington, Reading, North Andover, and Stoneham, Massachusetts, Mohammed Jaleel, MD, and Chloe Fish, NP, use evidence-based techniques to lower your cholesterol and improve your overall health.
+At Today’s Wellness and Primary Care in Wilmington, Reading, North Andover, and Stoneham, Massachusetts, Mohammed Jaleel, MD, Jeena Vaid, MD, and Mahmoud Sakr, MD, use evidence-based techniques to lower your cholesterol and improve your overall health.
 Call Today’s Wellness and Primary Care or schedule an appointment online today to learn more.

 Cholesterol is a waxy substance in your blood that helps build new cells.
 While your body needs cholesterol, too much of it can clog your blood vessels.
 Blocked blood vessels prevent the healthy flow of blood and raise your risk of heart attack, stroke, and other complications.